 I just love the clean simple flavours that it has, without the spices.
-I will warn you, you will want to put this in anything and everything that you eat.
+I will warn you, you will want to put this in anything and everything that you eat, like in my peanut sauce stir-fry noodles.
 Yep!

 Texture and flavour - Bits of chili, garlic and ginger infused into a flavourful oil condiment.
 It gets spicier in time.